KA1-X/PennyWiseBudgetApp/README.md

-# PennyWiseBudgetApp
+# ExpenseTrackerApp

 ## Project Description

-**PennyWiseBudgetApp** is a financial tracking application built using **SwiftUI** and **Realm**.
+**ExpenseTrackerApp** is a financial tracking application built using **SwiftUI** and **Realm**.
 The app provides a user-friendly interface for monitoring your finances, allowing you to view the distribution of your expenses across categories and track individual spending.

 ## Demo